ethereum-oasis-op/baseline/docs/Specifications/Workgroup Creation & Management/Interfaces and schemas for the main logical input objects and resolvers.md

 ### KeystorePathResolver

-As part of the Radish34, a `KeystorePathResolver` is to be developed.
+An inbuilt `KeystorePathResolver` is to be developed.
 This resolver would adhere to the `KeystoreResolver` interface.

     class KeystorePathResolver {
     	constructor(keystorePath) { ... }